leehinman/nw-logparsers/README.md

-# nw-logparsers
-Netwitness Log Parsers
+# NetWitness Suite Log Parsers Repository

 A repository to share and contribute event source log parsers for the NetWitness Log Decoder.